dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 JIT API
 -------
 The LLVM based JIT compiler is functional.
-Most bytecodes other than bit-wise operators are JIT compiled when using LLVM, but there are restrictions as described in compatibility section below.
-Everything described below relates to using LLVM as the JIT compiler.

 There are two modes of JIT compilation.

 auto mode